adamspanier/CryptoConductor/docs/Models.md

 4. _Niche list_ - List of assocaited niches
 5. _Client list_ - List of associated clients
 6. _Denial list_ - List of users that are denied access
+7. _Status_ - Current status of the project
-7. _ProjectEntries_ - A foreign key to the related project entries
+7. _Public_ - Boolean value indicating whether the project is public or private

 #### Project Entries Table

 Each project in the project table will have a project entry table.
 Each entry in the table will be comprised of the following fields:

 1. _Username_ - Name of the specialist that made the entry.
 A foreign key to a relevant user.
-2. _Specialty_ - Specialists relevant specialty in relation to the project.
-A foreign key to a relevant specialty.
+2. _Niche_ - Name of the niche the specialist is creating the entry under.
+2. _Project_ - Name of the project the entry is being created for.
 3. _Current_Score_ - The current integer score of the specialist.
 Most recent is the final score.
 4. _Text_Notes_ - Any notes the specialist provides
 5. _Entry_Date_ - Date the entry was made